Éder Lima (footballer, born 1987)

 Éder Luiz Lima de Souza (born 9 January 1987), sometimes known as just Éder, is a Brazilian footballer who plays as a forward for Rio Claro.

 Career

-Éder Lima started his career for his local football club Guarani where he stayed for two seasons before joining lower league side Tombense.
+Éder started his career for his local football club Guarani where he stayed for two seasons before joining lower league side Tombense.
 He was immediately loaned to top-tier club Flamengo before going to Paraná and then Vila Nova.

-Éder Lima moved to top tier Greek side Asteras Tripolis for the 2009–10 Super League Greece season on loan.
+He moved to top tier Greek side Asteras Tripolis for the 2009–10 Super League Greece season on loan.

-On 27 June 2010, Éder Lima was loaned on AEK Athens.
+On 27 June 2010, Éder was loaned on AEK Athens.
 He signed a 1+1 year deal.
-Eder Lima made his debut in the UEFA Europa League play-offs in a 1–0 win against Dundee United on 19 August 2010.
+He made his debut in the UEFA Europa League play-offs in a 1–0 win against Dundee United on 19 August 2010.
 He scored his first goal in a 3–1 home league win against Ergotelis.

 On 9 July 2011, he returned to Brazil and was loaned to Campeonato Série B side Criciúma along with Adeílson and Dorival.

-In July 2014 he signed with Jeonbuk Hyundai, but registration was not rejected as documents proving Palestinian nationality were not submitted to the Korea Professional Football Federation by the deadline for the transfer period.